EdTPA - Teacher Performance Assessment

 on academic language, and additional support documents regarding the edTPA assessment,

-visit the Fredonia edTPA Google Site while logged in to your Fredonia e-services account.
+visit the Fredonia edTPA Google Site.
+(Note: You must be logged in to your Fredonia e-services account.
 If you cannot access

 To learn more about the edTPA in New York State, register for the assessment, or access